QPL2025/qpl-jekyll/accepted.md

 </table>

 #### Special Session on Education
-At the discretion of the PC chairs, the following talk has been exceptionally accepted for a special session on education.
+At the discretion of the PC, the following talk has been exceptionally accepted for a special session on education.

 <table border="1" class="dataframe">
 <colgroup>